 At the heart of this installation is software which has been programmed to "improvise" in nine different musical styles.
 Rather than writing specific notes and rhythms, a composer can instead "teach" the machine a musical style or set of boundaries and then allow the computer to play or "improvise" endlessly within those boundaries.
 Random number generators are harnessed and controlled to select rhythms, chords, melodies, and melodic fragments which are stylistically appropriate.

 It is currently set to select a style, key, and tempo, which plays for three minutes, then rests for four minutes, repeating this process until turning off.

 The styles in this set are loosely equivalent to baroque, classical, minimalism, Latin-jazz, a traditional Roma dance form in quintuple meter, and Hindustani ragas heard through Western tuning systems.

 A push/pull solenoid is placed within each resonator pipe and strikes the tone bar from above.
 The solenoids are then reset by a spring which holds them in position above the tone bar.
 These solenoids are controlled by an Arduino board and 44 transistor relay circuits.
 The Arduino constantly receives and decodes MIDI information from a computer in real time.

 The bench is made of matching woods and is fully functional.
 You are welcome to sit, look, and listen.

 Aaron Shay - Instrument design and construction, MIDI generating/”improvising” software programming

 Shawn Gragg - MIDI decoding programming for Arduino board

 As a guitarist Aaron has performed across the US in a variety of rock, jazz and classical settings.
 Holding a masters degree from the University of Akron, Aaron is comfortable playing and teaching a multitude of styles.
-He is a founding member of Kent's hard rock act "Bonk" which achieved extensive radio play in local and overseas markets.
+He is a founding member of two different Northeast Ohio hard rock bands which achieved extensive radio play in local and overseas markets.
 Audio examples of various styles of guitar work can be found below in the music player section.
 Aaron has recently begun work in the field of sonic installation art.
 His latest installation, "The Uncommon Practice Harp," was a prize winner for "The Manifest Art Prize" of 2021.